Home Vancouver’s Sea to Sky Region Britannia Mine Museum National Historic Site FANG-Tastic Halloween at Britannia Mine Museum

 About the Museum

 The Britannia Mine Museum is a National Historic Site in Squamish.
 At one point in history, it was the largest copper mine in the entire British Empire!
-During its peak, the mine produced 7,000 tons of ore every day.
+The mine produced 7,000 tons of ore every day in its heyday.
 More than 60,000 people both lived and worked at the facility.

 The place has been preserved by the Britannia Mine Museum Society, so it’s open for educational visits and underground tours.
 There are multiple buildings to explore, as well as interesting exhibits and activities for all ages.
 Guests can pan for gold, learn through interactive displays, and get a glimpse of what life on the mine was like in the past.